ESOUIMods/MasterMerchant/Readme.md

 - Update saved variables and remove old unused MM 2.x variables
 - Fix Alert Queue

 NOTE: MM will use the greatest value from the old MM saved variables for days of retention for sales, and min and max values.
-This was intended previously for updating from MM 3.5.x to 3.6.x and only needs to run once with the current version rather then every time there is a full reset of data.
+This was intended previously for updating from MM 3.5.x to 3.6.x and only needs to run once with the current version rather than every time there is a full reset of data.

 ## ChangeLog 3.7.77, 3.7.78, 3.7.79